 The basics of the Konmari Method are:

-- Go through the categories of stuff in your home in the correct order.
-(Clothing, books, papers, miscellaneous, sentimental)
+• Go through the categories of stuff in your home in the correct order.
+(Clothing, books, papers, miscellaneous, and then sentimental)

-Disclaimer: I really don’t recommend the Konmari Method for readers who feel extremely overwhelmed with decluttering their homes and/or struggle with physical or mental health issues, complex home situations, hoarding etc. Instead I suggest Decluttering at the Speed of Life is a more helpful and encouraging approach to decluttering you home under those circumstances!
+Note: I don’t recommend the Konmari Method for readers who feel extremely overwhelmed with decluttering their homes and/or struggle with physical or mental health issues, complex home situations, hoarding etc.

 Konmari Method For Books